kjhenner/puppet-quest-guide/quests/application_orchestrator.md

 The second distinguishing feature is that this `sql` resource doesn't have any associated *providers*.
-While most resources are intended to manage some aspect of a system, this `sql` resource's only function is to pass its parameter values from a database node where they're defined to a webserver node that needs to consume them.
+While most resources are intended to manage some aspect of a system, this `sql` resource's only function is to pass its parameter values from a database node where they're defined to a web server node that needs to consume them.
 In this sense, you can think of it as a sort of dummy resource—it uses Puppet's resource syntax to provide a set of key-value pairs at the environment level, but doesn't directly specify any system state.